what happened to streetwear in 2017?

 Ryan from Stüssy agrees, claiming he “[doesn’t] think that many people consider what’s going on behind the scenes.
 I don’t think they care where it's made, if it’s made by children, how long it will last, or who’s making money off of it.
 We’re living in a very unconscious consumer society.”

 This flock of new fans has, however, reignited the spirit of young artists and designers hellbent on breaking into the industry.
-With easier access to design tools like Photoshop and with platforms like Instagram providing free promo, there’s been an exponential growth in ‘bedroom designers’ over the past five years.
+With easier access to design tools like Photoshop and with platforms like Instagram providing free promo, there’s been an exponential growth in "bedroom designer" over the past five years.
 “Streetwear came from nothing,” David says, praising this new generation’s ability to make their own mark on it. “[It came] from guys doing their own thing without any training or industry experience.
 [Bedroom labels] help keep the scene fresh and exciting.”

 Alex has a different view; one that sees the saturation of bedroom labels as a potentially damaging sign of streetwear’s future.
-“It's great that you don't necessarily need a degree or an extensive fashion-based background to succeed in this field, but, for most of these "brands", there's no real emphasis on longevity, quality or originality,” she tells us. “[Instead], commercial viability is always at the forefront, and often creativity takes the backseat.”
+“It's great that you don't necessarily need a degree or an extensive fashion-based background to succeed in this field, but, for most of these "brands," there's no real emphasis on longevity, quality, or originality,” she tells us. “[Instead], commercial viability is always at the forefront, and often creativity takes the backseat.”

-Alex makes a valid point: streetwear has never been more of a lucrative industry to tap into than now, and the lotus-eating lads that have entered today’s scene are at least partly driven by that.
-While ateliers can’t make garments without an understanding of the craft, streetwear’s a much more democratised platform, one that allows anybody to try their hand at making graphics and sticking them on Gildan T-shirts.
+Alex makes a valid point: streetwear has never been more of a lucrative industry to tap into than now, and the lotus-eating teens that have entered today’s scene are at least partly driven by that.
+While ateliers can’t make garments without an understanding of the craft, streetwear’s a much more democratized platform, one that allows anybody to try their hand at making graphics and sticking them on Gildan T-shirts.

 “Streetwear is the natural way of dressing for Millennial and Gen Z customers, so luxury brands need the association much more than streetwear brands do,” David says, when we ask who benefits more from these left-field collaborations.
 That attitude, he thinks, has permeated fashion houses like Gucci and Balenciaga, who are shaping their collections to be more wearable by the masses, featuring hoodies and sneakers, saying that “the [ones] that are successful right now are doing well because they're part of the streetwear conversation.”

 Gosha Rubchinskiy, king of Soviet skate and rave, is perhaps the most prolific young streetwear designer of our age.
 Known for bringing brands like Kappa and Fila back from the pits of 90s fashion, his collaboration with the legendary British brand Burberry was perhaps a little more expected than Kim Jones and James Jebbia’s link-up.
-After all, the classic Burberry check, banished from the brand’s collections thanks to the connotations of anti-social behaviour it once evoked, is exactly the kind of youth cultural appropriation that Gosha revels in.
+After all, the classic Burberry check, banished from the brand’s collections thanks to the connotations of anti-social behavior it once evoked, is exactly the kind of youth cultural appropriation that Gosha revels in.
 Still, his collection is priced in Burberry’s realm rather than Gosha’s; it’s unlikely any of the kids who obsessed over it on the runway could afford it.

-“If Supreme, Off-White and Palace all closed down tomorrow, that wouldn't change the fact that people want to wear comfortable, relaxed clothing and tees with cool graphics,” David adds.
+“If Supreme, Off-White, and Palace all closed down tomorrow, that wouldn't change the fact that people want to wear comfortable, relaxed clothing and tees with cool graphics,” David adds.
 “There would be other brands taking their place!”

 With Supreme already rumoured to be lining up a collaboration with Rolex, maybe 2018 will be the year we start to make sense of streetwear’s lucrative luxury chapter.
 Or, maybe the hype will die down, the subculture will begin to bloom underground again.
 Ryan thinks the latter, even today, is still the case.
 “In the end, [streetwear] belongs to the community of people who birthed it and live it daily.
 They’re the people that are leading and pushing things forward… inspiring and influencing the masses,” he says.
 “They just go unknown.”